 There are disadvantages to the serverless architecture, of course — there is no silver bullet.

-• First of all, serverless architecture can be implemented only using a cloud provider.
+- First of all, serverless architecture can be implemented only using a cloud provider.
 Here we become even more dependent on vendors who provide us infrastructure, the so-called vendor lock.
-Functions designed for AWS will be very difficult to transfer, for example, to Google Cloud Platform.
+Functions designed for AWS will be very difficult to transfer, for example, to the Google Cloud Platform.
 And not because of the code, Python is Python even in Google, but rather because you rarely use serverless applications in isolation.
 Besides them, you will probably use a database, messaging queues, logging systems, etc., which are completely different from one cloud provider to another.
 However, even this functionality can be made independent with mutlicloud solutions.

-• Another disadvantage is that the price of excellent scalability is that until your serverless function is called, it does not launch.
+- Another disadvantage is that the price of excellent scalability is that until your serverless function is called, it does not launch.
 And when you need to run it, it can take up to a few seconds(cold start), which can be critical to your business/application.

-• The communication pattern in a classic monolithic application and in a distributed system, which serverless architecture really is, is very different.
+- The communication pattern in a classic monolithic application and in a distributed system, which serverless architecture really is, is very different.
 It is necessary to think about asynchronous interaction, possible delays, and monitoring of individual parts of the application.

-• Sometimes when a request from a client goes through a dozen of functions and cloud services, it becomes very difficult to debug the possible cause of an error, if any.
+- Sometimes when a request from a client goes through a dozen of functions and cloud services, it becomes very difficult to debug the possible cause of an error, if any.

-• You can’t deploy an application with a lot of dependencies because, again, since you have no control over the operating system where all this stuff spins, you may have problems with the libraries that rely on OS.
+- You can’t deploy an application with a lot of dependencies because, again, since you have no control over the operating system where all this stuff spins, you may have problems with the libraries that rely on OS.

-• You can’t do long-running tasks because the vendor limits the time it takes for functions to run (for example, AWS allows up to 15 minutes).
+- You can’t do long-running tasks because the vendor limits the time it takes for functions to run (for example, AWS allows up to 15 minutes).
 So you can’t take and run some web scraper and wait for it to parse sites within an hour.

 AWS Serverless Application Model

 One of the market leaders of FaaS services today is AWS.
 AWS has a specific definition for Serverless — Serverless Application Model or SAM.
-It is CloudFormation-compliant resource templates for applications.
-Under this definition in AWS falls a huge set of services for building systems of varying degrees of load and complexity, some of which have the Serverless tag — functions (Lambda), queues and stream processing (SQS, Kinesis), notifications (SES, SNS), integration (EventBridge, Step Functions), storage (S3), databases (DynamoDB), data processing (Glue, Athena).
+It is a CloudFormation-compliant resource template for applications.
+Under this definition in AWS falls a huge set of services for building systems of varying degrees of load and complexity, some of which have Serverless tag — functions (Lambda), queues and stream processing (SQS, Kinesis), notifications (SES, SNS), integration (EventBridge, Step Functions), storage (S3), databases (DynamoDB), data processing (Glue, Athena).
 In essence, Serverless creates a separate layer of abstraction for you, removing the operational burden of working with the services.

-For example, with the AWS Glue service you are not allowed to work with the ETL engine itself - instead, you declare the data transformations, specify the data source and destination, as well as define the task.
+For example, with the AWS Glue service, you are not allowed to work with the ETL engine itself - instead, you declare the data transformations, specify the data source and destination, as well as define the task.
 Everything else is out of your hands and control.

 It's about the same with AWS Lambda.
 The easiest way to start with Lambda is to deploy it in the Amazon administrator interface.
 Amazon has an interface for everything, they even have their own built-in code editor.
 You write a function there.
 The function should receive an event that contains information about the request and a context that contains some information about the runtime.
 There are no abstractions here, Amazon doesn’t enforce using yet another meaningless DSL, you can use native Python here or any other supported language.